google/highway/README.md

 requires opt-in by defining `HWY_WANT_AVX3_DL`), NEON (ARMv7 and v8), SVE, SVE2,
 WASM SIMD, RISC-V V.

+`HWY_WASM_EMU256` is a 2x unrolled version of wasm128 and is enabled if `HWY_WANT_WASM2` is defined.
+This will remain supported until it is potentially superseded by a future version of WASM.

 SVE was initially tested using farm_sve (see acknowledgments).

 ### Versioning